jluby127/AstroQ/README.md

 # Run instructions

 To test installation and practice the workflow of running the autoscheduler, use the supplied example.
-From your terminal, navigate to the /bin directory and run the following command:
+From your terminal, run the following command:
 ```
 python <LOCAL_DIR>/bin/generateScript.py -d 2024-08-02 -f <LOCAL_DIR>/examples/
 ```